X-Carve Pro or Shapeoko Pro?

-Its tiling feature creates separate tiles and automatically calculates their size depending on the CNC’s work area and sheet size in the Y direction and helps you to work on full size 4' x 8' sheets.
+Its tiling feature creates separate tiles and automatically calculates their size depending on the CNC’s work area and sheet size in the Y direction and helps you to work on full-size 4' x 8' sheets.

-Although it is a cloud-based software and requires an internet connection to save and load projects, you can work offline once your project is loaded on PC.
+Although it is a cloud-based software and requires an internet connection to save and load projects, you can work offline once your project is loaded on the PC.

 The software comes with a three-year subscription, which needs to be renewed.
 It costs you $12.99/month to get an annual subscription plan.

 However, you can still use the Easel basic for CAD/CAM but with limited functionalities.

 Inventables provides various tutorials on its website, from which you can learn the software.
 You can also find additional learning resources for Easel Pro on YouTube.

 Carbide 3D provides two software packages, viz.
 Carbide Create and Carbide Motion Control for Shapeoko Pro.